Select Page

 Commercial Value

-Shall be determined upon the occurrence of the Guides (Official Older Used Car Guide) and in case this specialized Guide does not contemplate the Insured Vehicle, the Commercial Value shall be determined upon the occurrence of the sinister pursuant to the Kelley Blue Book Guide, Auto Market Report published by the Kelley Blue Book Co. of California, USA, under the value called “Fair Market Range”,
+Shall be determined upon the occurrence of the sinister pursuant to the value called “Average Trade In” of the NADA Guides (Official Older Used Car Guide) and in case this specialized Guide does not contemplate the Insured Vehicle, the Commercial Value shall be determined upon the occurrence of the sinister pursuant to the Kelley Blue Book Guide, Auto Market Report published by the Kelley Blue Book Co. of California, USA, under the value called “Fair Market Range”.

-In the event no specialized Guide accepted by the Company considers the insured vehicles, the parties may use the prices determined by the market´s offer and demand on the date of the accident.
+In the event no specialized Guide accepted by the Company considers the insured vehicle, the parties may use the prices determined by the market’s offer and demand on the date of the accident.

 Quálitas Terms and Conditions